RomanLut/INAV-X-Plane-HITL/README.md

 - OSD should be configured and enabled in INAV configurator ( AUTO, PAL or NTSC type )
 - physical OSD chip should be present on FC (MAX7456).
 OSD will not work without physical chip.
 - X-Plane is *NOT* using Vulkan drivers.
 Please uncheck the following option:

+# Buzzer

+For coonvience, it is possible to mute buzzer in simulation mode.

 # Development